2016 United States presidential election in Virginia: Analysis

 Virginia was the only one of the eleven states that composed the Confederate States of America to vote Democratic in this election.
+(Note: This would happen again in 2024.)
 This is a reversal from 1976, when it was the only state that had been part of the Confederacy to vote Republican.

 Virginia swung leftward from 2012, because of Clinton's gains in Northern Virginia, Albemarle County, Greater Richmond, and Hampton Roads.
-These regions are highly educated, with Northern Virginia and Albemarle County having some of the largest leftward swings and being some of the best-educated areas in the country.
-See the map of the most college-educated counties in the United States.
+These regions are highly educated, with Northern Virginia and Albemarle County having some of the largest leftward swings and being some of the best-educated areas in the country, as shown on the map of the most college-educated counties in the United States.

-Virginia was also the only state Hillary Clinton won which was never carried by her husband Bill Clinton in either of his runs for president in 1992 and 1996 (conversely, 11 states voted for Bill Clinton twice that were lost by Hillary Clinton (Note: Arkansas, Iowa, Kentucky, Louisiana, Michigan, Missouri, Ohio, Pennsylvania, Tennessee, West Virginia, and Wisconsin)).
+Virginia was also the only state Hillary Clinton won which was never carried by her husband Bill Clinton in either of his runs for president in 1992 and 1996.
 Virginia was one of eleven states (and the District of Columbia) to vote more Democratic than in 2012.
-(Note: The other ten are Arizona, California, Georgia, Washington, Illinois, Kansas, Massachusetts, Maryland, Texas, and Utah) This was only the third time since Reconstruction that Virginia voted for a different candidate than Florida, after 1976 and 1996, and the first in which Virginia voted Democratic while Florida voted Republican.
+(Note: The other ten are Arizona, California, Georgia, Washington, Illinois, Kansas, Massachusetts, Maryland, Texas, and Utah) This was only the third time since Reconstruction that Virginia voted for a different candidate than Florida, after 1976 and 1996, and the first in 140 years in which Virginia voted Democratic while Florida voted Republican.
 This would happen again in 2020 and 2024.

 Trump was the first ever Republican to win without Harrisonburg, Manassas, and Manassas Park.
 Trump became the first Republican to win the White House without carrying Prince William County and Hopewell since Dwight D. Eisenhower in 1952, as well as the first to do so without carrying Loudoun County since Herbert Hoover in 1928, and the first to do so without carrying Henrico County, Montgomery County, Staunton, and Winchester since Coolidge in 1924.

+Virginia and Colorado have voted for the same presidential candidate in every election since 1996.
+However, this is the last time where Virginia would vote to the left of Colorado.